Misconceptions About Ants: What You Really Should Know

 Ants use mathematical patterns to optimize food gathering.

-Efficient foraging reduces energyexpenditure during hunts.
+Efficient foraging reduces energy expenditure during hunts.

 Social Dynamics